Sona Charaipotra

-Sona Charaipotra is an American entertainment and lifestyle journalist, and author of young adult fiction.
-She is best known for her YA lit column on Parade.com and her YA series Tiny Pretty Things.
+Sona Charaipotra is an American entertainment and lifestyle journalist, screenwriter, and a bestselling author of young adult fiction.
+She was an editor at People, Parents.com, and other major media, and is best known for her YA lit column on Parade.com and her YA series Tiny Pretty Things.

 Early life

 Charaipotra is Indian-American, born to two pediatrician parents.
 Despite family hopes of becoming a doctor, she chose to become a writer.
 She has two siblings.

 Charaipotra attended Rutgers University with a double major in journalism and American studies.
 She earned a master's degree in dramatic writing and South Asian diaspora studies from NYU in 2006.
 In 2012, Charaipotra graduated with an MFA from The New School, where she studied creative writing in the Writing for Children program.